biodash/biodash.github.io/content/codeclub/S03E04_anova2/index.md

 ### We already did t-tests and ANOVA part 1

-Mike Sovic covered in the last code club [S03E01](/codeclub/s03e01_ttests/) how to run t-tests in R. We will be building on what we learned last week.

-I covered ANOVA two weeks ago [S03E02](/codeclub/s03e02_anova/) and we will be building off that session today.
+Mike Sovic covered in code club [S03E01](/codeclub/s03e01_ttests/) how to run t-tests in R. I covered ANOVA two weeks ago [S03E02](/codeclub/s03e02_anova/) and we will be building off that session today.

 <br>

-## Getting Started
+### Getting an R Markdown

 <details>
 <summary>